Tummy tucks, facelifts and nose jobs aren’t cheap and are rarely covered by insurance. Check out 10 possible ways to finance a cosmetic procedure.

 Cons: A large purchase such as cosmetic surgery can tie up your credit line and reduce your credit utilization ratio (which in turn may lower your credit score) initially.

-Advice: Don’t pay more than 10 percent interest, Kautzmann says.
+Advice: Don’t pay more than 10% interest, Kautzmann says.
 Don’t add other purchases to the balance, and do your best to pay off the balance before any introductory rate expires.

 3. Bank loan